Wet weather for Gulf, snow for Sierra after windy weekend

-The National Weather Service said winds that rattled many Bay Area windows and trees over the weekend gave way to wetter, cooler conditions this week.
+Winds that rattled many Bay Area windows and trees over the weekend began to give way to wet, cooler conditions on Monday, a pattern the National Weather Service said would repeat itself later this week.

-Those winds, including gusts of 40 to 60 mph in some North Bay locations, led to an alert for the Hills of the East Bay and the Interior Mountains of the North Bay.
-Meteorologist Jeff Lorber said the alert ended Sunday afternoon, raising hopes of light rain early Monday and again after mid-week.
+According to the weather service, as of 10 a.m., the interior valleys received rainfall ranging from a few hundredths of an inch to a tenth of an inch.
+The weather service said between a quarter-inch and a half-inch had fallen in the coastal ranges, and more than an inch had fallen in the Marin Peninsula, south of Mount Tamalpais.

-“We have to establish a high pressure gradient and move the winds from the north to the more northwest, bringing some cooler, mister air,” Lorber said of a system that continued to move south through the night. expects to swing in, drawing a front in the Bay Area.
+“It’s moving south,” meteorologist David King said of the front that also brought strong gusts of wind.
+“So as the day goes on, there should be some mass cleaning and some drying.”

 Read Full News